 Choosing a suffix

-Finally let’s consider the definitions of domains and which are adopted more frequently.
+Finally, let’s consider the definitions of domains and which are adopted more frequently.
 Country-specified domains are that of, for instance, .co.uk, .ca, .jp.
-Such are beneficial if your target audience are based in a local community or, if you are delivering to an audience in a specific country.
+Such is beneficial if your target audience is based in a local community or if you are delivering to an audience in a specific country.
 Whereas .com domains are beneficial if your target audience is international.

 The .org extension describes a non-profit organisation, for instance, charity based organisations would adopt this type of domain.
 Whilst a .net is used for an internet-based company, and .uk.ltd may be used if you are a limited UK company.